taropun/nhentaifs/README.md

 - Make use of the `num_pages`/`per_page` information in the JSON responses and pre-populate directories if possible
-- Expose more endpoints (such as an artist or tag listing)
+- Expose more endpoints (such as artist/tag listing and related galleries)
 - Make caching/rate limiting configurable
 - Emit an `index.html` for every directory for lazy browsing